 However, this moment of rationality is brief and Tatiana decides to commit her life to the hands of destiny.
 In a musical outburst of elation, this same sentimental motif is transformed into a more dramatic and fanciful state, as if Tatiana’s dream and her reality are at last intermingled.
 Notice the melody begins with the trombones and interweaves with woodwinds, while the flourishing of the strings mimic Tatiana’s elation.
 Without hesitation, she signs the letter and before she can change her mind, sends it to Onegin.
 Anxious but hopeful, she must now wait for an answer…

-Onegin’s letter to Tatiana at their feet (Lidia Timoshenk)
+Tatiana and Onegin years later, with Onegin’s letter to Tatiana at their feet (Lidia Timoshenk) |

 As you listen to soprano Maria Kanyova sing Tatiana’s beautiful letter scene, you will hear motifs that Tchaikovsky uses throughout the opera.
 These motifs are Tatiana’s thoughts and emotions, but Tchaikovsky cleverly weaves these motifs into Onegin’s music as he rediscovers Tatiana and this time falls in love with her.
 Tatiana’s youthful motif reappears in her final scenes with Onegin, where they serve as a symbol of what Onegin once scorned and will never have: a love as pure and honest as Tatiana’s love for him.